slanglabs-projects/asr-wer-bench/README.md

 ### Build KenLM Language Model

 Popular Language Model.

-Not needed for current setup of DeepSpeech and wav2letter Build `kenlm` package from GitHub source:
+NOT NEEDED in current setup for DeepSpeech and wav2letter.

+Build `kenlm` package from GitHub source:

 ~~~ shell